YanuvS-Dev/Umethod/README.md

 populations in the tumor microenvironment of colorectal cancer using high-definition spatial profiling. bioRxiv. \[DOI: 2024-06\]

-In this example, we focus on the Normal sample.
+In this example, we focus on one Normal sample and one Tumor sample.
 However, we strongly encourage users to apply the U-Method to all five available samples to gain deeper insights into spatial marker distribution and expression patterns.

+#### Normal adjacent sample - NAT5

     library(arrow)
     colon.data <- Read10X("C:/myGithub/Uemethod_Bigfiles/VisiumHDcolon/NAT5/8um/filtered_feature_bc_matrix/")